nasifimtiazohi/depdive/README.rst

 Future Work
 ------------

-* Also provides the code review quality (e.g., what is the relation between the author and the reviewer?
-Was a sock account used to bypass the code review check?)
+* Also provide the quality of the code review(s), e.g., what is the relation between the author and the reviewer?
+Was a sock account used to bypass the code review check?
 * What other checks should we perform for an update?

 Credits